From a town still haunted by vampires to a gruesome tower made of skulls, these are the most interesting facts about Serbia.

 Interesting facts about Serbia

-6. Serbia’s flag is red, blue and white horizontally striped with the Serbian coat of arms located off-centre near the hoist.
-The colours are inspired by the Russian flag of the 19th century.
+5. Serbia’s flag is red, blue and white horizontally striped with the Serbian coat of arms located off-center near the hoist.
+The colors are inspired by the Russian flag of the 19th century.

-7. Between 1992 and 1999, under the leadership of President Slobodan Milosevic, Serbia was involved in a series of bloody wars in Croatia, Bosnia & Herzegovina and Kosovo leaving an estimated 200,000 dead.
+6. Between 1992 and 1999, under the leadership of President Slobodan Milosevic, Serbia was involved in a series of bloody wars in Croatia, Bosnia & Herzegovina, and Kosovo, leaving an estimated 200,000 dead.
 In 2001, Milosevic was arrested and tried for war crimes after launching an ethnic cleansing campaign against Kosovo’s ethnic Albanians.
 He died in prison in 2006.

 12. Ćele Kula (Skull Tower) in Niš was once made from 952 skulls of Serbian soldiers who defeated the Turks in the 1809 Battle of Čegar.
 Today, only 58 remain.